woman-signaling-no-with-crossed-arms

 Ninguna de estas pizzas tiene aceitunas.
 (None of these pizzas has olives.)

 No tengo ningunos problemas.
-(I don’t have any problem.)
+(I don’t have any problems.)

 Ningunas noticias fueron buenas.
 (None of the news was good.)

-Notice that ningunos, as shown in the second example, is less and less used in everyday Spanish.
-We normally use ningún plus a singular name in order to refer to a whole group.
+Note that the plural forms (ningunos, ningunas), shown in the second and third examples, are less and less used in everyday Spanish.
+We normally use ningún/ninguna plus a singular name in order to refer to a whole group.
 For example: No tengo ningún problema. )

 Nunca / Jamás

-Nunca and jamás mean never/never ever.
+Nunca and jamás both mean “never” or “(not) ever.”
 They can be used interchangeably, but jamás seems to be a little more emphatic than nunca:

 Nunca había visto a un chico tan guapo en mi vida.
 (I had never in my life seen such a handsome guy.)